Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 ## Not-So-Near-Term

--   Simulations (The first piece of this is Manifold Generation)
+-   Simulations (The first piece of this is Contact Manifold Generation)
 -   Spatial hash broadphase